lsst-dm/daf_butler_migrate/doc/lsst.daf.butler_migrate/migrations/datastores.rst

 Migrations for datastores manager
 #################################

-``datastores`` tree has migrations defined for all manager versions existed in our code, but none of these migrations was actually implemented.
+The ``datastores`` tree has migrations defined for all manager versions that have existed in our code, but none of these migrations were actually implemented.